 The "2fps" command-line tools do not have a way to change the default writer options, although fpcat does.
 The --max-spool-size option sets a rough upper bound to the amount of memory to use.
 When enabled, the writer breaks the input into parts and creates a temporary FPB file for each part.
 At the end, it merges the sorted data from the temporary FPB files to get the final FPB file.
-Note that the specified spool size is only approximate and is not a hard limit on the maximum amount of memory to use.
-You may need to experiment a bit if you have tight constraints.
+Be aware that the specified spool size is only approximate and is not a hard limit on the maximum amount of memory to use.
+You may need to experiment a bit if you have tight constraints, and this option might not be as useful as I thought it was.